anu5hak/simple-crud-app-backend/README.md

 Create, Read, Update, and Delete (CRUD) products

-Use tools like Postman, Thunder Client, or Insomnia for API testing
+Use tools like Postman for API testing

 Organize routes, controllers, and models in a clean project structure